cujojs/when/README.md

 ### 2.1.0

+* New `when.settle` that settles an array of promises, regardless of whether the fulfill or reject.
+* New `when/guard` generalized concurrency guarding and limiting
 * Runs in [vert.x](http://vertx.io)
 * **DEPRECATED**: `onFulfilled`, `onRejected`, `onProgress` handler arguments to `when.all`, `when.any`, `when.some`.
 Use the returned promise's `then()` (or `otherwise()`, `ensure()`, etc) to register handlers instead.
 	* For example, do this: `when.all(array).then(onFulfilled, onRejected)` instead of this: `when.all(array, onFulfilled, onRejected)`.
 The functionality is equivalent.